php-vcr/php-vcr/Readme.md

   * [beberlei/assert](https://github.com/beberlei/assert)
   * (optional) runkit extension with `runkit.internal_override=1` in php.ini if you want to intercept curl

-Composer installs all depenencies except extensions like curl or runkit.
+Composer installs all dependencies except extensions like curl or runkit.

 ## Run tests